Search

 Now, I’m not saying that you shouldn’t adapt from Kolb’s learning styles and turn them into either a cycle or a spiral.

 I’m only saying that personally, I’ve got a PhD, two MAs and many other certificates.
 I’ve also written many books and created nearly 1000 videos for this website.
-I’ve never used it.
+But I’ve never used exactly what Kolb is talking about.

-I don’t always follow these steps in the same order, for example.
-But generally, they reflect my process and I think you’ll do well to adapt from them with knowledge and inspiration from Kolb.
+I don’t always follow these steps in the same order, either.
+Generally, they reflect my process and I think you’ll do well to adapt from them with knowledge and inspiration from Kolb.

 Step One: Write A Vision Statement